gedePakusadewa/4_weather_web_FE/PROGRESS.md

 ### day 17
 - ~add loading in login~
 - ~add loading in dashbaord screen~
+- ~add loading setting~
+- ~add notification your update has been save~
+-

 ### day 16
 - ~add login as guest in BE and FE~